Tuesday, April 4th, 2017 http://adamkhan.net/rambles/

-Tuesday, April 4th, 2017 http://adamkhan.net/rambles/**

 hen a name starts popping up here there and everywhere I am grateful; the coincidences feel like the fates are speaking to me again and it would be sad if I ignored them.
 Recently that name has been Robert Rauschenberg, a seminal figure in modern art whom I confess I had not heard of up until a few months ago.

 For a few weeks I had not left Brighton, working on a job in my cabin and fetching and bringing kids.
 I needed a bit of time and refreshment.
 Tate Modern, I set myself on.
 So I was walking towards it on the Millennium Bridge in the fog and saw the big sign atop the iconic museum: “See Rauschenberg”.
 Of course.
 Turns out it’s the biggest retrospective of his work since his death in 2008.
 They’re moving it to New York in May — London got it first.

 I perform my exhibition ablutions.
 I’d had no breakfast and decide to keep it that way, eating only the warm candied almonds and peanuts bought on the bridge — nuts agree with me.
 Then a coffee at one of the museum cafes after the annoyance of being snubbed in the queue by the servers.
 Then a decision: this exhibition — just this particular one, mind — warrants a mild tobacco rush.
 I went hunting around for a newsagent to buy some, and eventually did.
-One little roll-up standing on the leave-strewn grass outside hit the surprisingly desperate spot.
-I think it’s time to stop this.
+One little roll-up standing on the leave-strewn grass outside hit the surprisingly insistent spot.

 A visit to the unisex museum toilet and I was in.
 First room: “Experimentation” I think it’s called.
 The refrain in my mind: “Alas, it speaks to me not.”
 There’s a somewhat interesting big blue painting of two figures superimposed.
 All in all, tat and rubbish.